brainboxdotcc/DPP/docpages/example_programs/music_and_audio/mp3.md

 	mpg123_handle *mh = mpg123_new(NULL, &err);
 	mpg123_param(mh, MPG123_FORCE_RATE, 48000, 48000.0);

-	/* Decode entire file into a vector.
+	/* Decode the entire file into a vector.
 You could do this on the fly, but if you do that
 	 * you may get timing issues if your CPU is busy at the time and you are streaming to
 	 * a lot of channels/guilds.
 	 */
 	buffer_size = mpg123_outblock(mh);
 	buffer = new unsigned char[buffer_size];